Wondering how aging with cerebral palsy can affect your health and wellbeing?

 Musculoskeletal problems associated with cerebral palsy other than spasticity, scoliosis, and hip dislocation (which we mentioned earlier) include osteoarthritis and osteoporosis.

 Our bones are the structural framework of our bodies that enable movement and provide structural support.
-Weak bones can increase the risk of falls and accidents in people with cerebral palsy as they age.
+Weak bones can increase the risk and complications of falls and accidents in people with cerebral palsy as they age.

 5. Mental Health